zillerium/bitfinex-coinzpal-frontend/README.md

-## The frontend for the CryptoPal app Bitfinex hackathon 20-22 July @ London
+## The frontend for the CoinzPal app Bitfinex hackathon 20-22 July @ London

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).